Boreel baronets: History

 He died without male issue and was succeeded by his second cousin once removed, the eleventh Baronet.
 He was the great-grandson of Jhr.
 Willem François Boreel, one of the younger sons of the seventh Baronet.
 He died unmarried and was succeeded by his younger brother, the twelfth Baronet.
 This line of the family failed on the death of the latter's son, the thirteenth Baronet, who died without male issue in 2001.
 The late Baronet was succeeded by his distant relative (his fourth cousin once removed), Jhr.
 Sir Stephan Gerard Boreel (born 1945), the fourteenth Baronet and (as of 2018) present holder of the title.
 He is the great-great-great-grandson of Jhr.
 Lucas Boreel, the youngest son of the seventh Baronet.
-The fourteenth Baronet does have one son, the heir apparent Jhr.
-Jacob Lucas Cornelius Boreel (born 1974).
+The fourteenth Baronet has one son.